chrisvwx/pub/tax/README.md

 The first figure shows an animation of US income tax from 1862 to 2024, with all incomes converted into 2024 dollars using [CPI](https://www.minneapolisfed.org/about-us/monetary-policy/inflation-calculator/consumer-price-index-1800-) data from the Minneapolis Fed.
+The income along the x-axis is shown in log scale.
 There's lotsa history going on in this graph!

 ![Animated tax brackts](animatedBrackets.gif)